-An outline of the third wave of the Japan Child Panel Survey (JCPS2013)
+An outline of the fourth wave of the Japan Child Panel Survey (JCPS2013)

 - Respondents of the surveyThe respondents for the 10th wave of the Keio Household Panel Survey in 2013 (KHPS2013) with children in either elementary school or junior high school as of March 2013 and children (boys and girls born between April 2, 1997 and April 1, 2006) were targeted.